Before, During, and After Active Reading Strategies

 • Look for and mark segment breaks (“chunks”)

-• Find concepts/keywords and work to understand how they connect
+• Find concepts/keywords not in the keywords list and guess how they connect

-• Find out where the essay “goes” or what it gets to at the end
+• Find out where the essay “goes” or what points it gets to at the end, so that when you’re reading more carefully, you can understand how each segment leads to the end

 4. Read and annotate